 We may collect health information if assessing certain claims including hardship.
 We do not use or

-share that information for any purpose other than as disclosed to the customer when the information
+share that information for any purpose other than as disclosed to the customer when the information was collected.

 We may collect information about your affiliation with certain organisations such as professional

 We only use and disclose personal information about you for the purpose for which it was disclosed to